nightroman/Invoke-Build/README.md

     Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Invoke-Build"

 Consider to include the directory with scripts to the path so that script paths may be omitted in commands.
+Alternatively, copy the directory to the PowerShell module directory and use the package as the module.

 With *cmd.exe* use the helper *ib.cmd*.
 For similar experience in interactive PowerShell use an alias `ib` defined in a PowerShell profile